Sima Yi: Service under Cao Pi

-In 222, when Cao Pi visited Wan, either because the city was not celebratory enough or because a local market had failed to produce a type of medicine Cao Pi had requested, the Governor of Nanyang Yang Jun, under whose authority the city fell, was arrested.
-Sima Yi, among other officials, was on good terms with Yang Jun, whom he had met during his youth and considered capable and intelligent, and pleaded on his behalf; knocking his forehead on the ground until it started bleeding, but Cao Pi dismissed the appeal.
+In 222, when Cao Pi visited Wan, either because the city was not celebratory enough or because a local market had failed to produce a type of medicine Cao Pi had requested, the Governor of Nanyang Yang Jun (楊俊) under whose authority the city fell, was arrested.
+Sima Yi, among other officials, was on good terms with Yang Jun, whom he had met during his youth (they were both from Henei Commandery) and considered capable and intelligent, and pleaded on his behalf; knocking his forehead on the ground until it started bleeding, but Cao Pi dismissed the appeal.
 Yang Jun, admitting he was at fault, committed suicide.
 Sima Yi was greatly saddened at such a loss.

-Two years later, in September 224, Cao Pi toured the south to inspect his forces near the Wei–Wu border.
-Sima Yi remained behind to defend Xuchang and his marquis title was changed to "Marquis of Xiang District" (向鄉侯).
+Two years later, in September 224, Cao Pi toured the south to inspect his forces near the border between Wei and Wu border.
+Sima Yi remained behind to defend Xuchang and his marquis title was changed to "District Marquis of Xiang" (向鄉侯).